watarrow/sae-aero-design-2024/README.md

 ---

-**If you run into any problems or have any questions, please message the #GitHub channel on the WatArrow Discord.**
+**If you run into any problems or have any questions, please message the #github channel on the WatArrow Discord.**